spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/internal-support/index.html.md

 - You want to put the SA's name on there for use in the tickets.
 - A customer prefers specific titles be used when addressing them.
 - An organization has multiple subscriptions.

+### Support team Slack channels

+**IMPORTANT:** For questions about specific customer situations, we need a support ticket (from the customer) or an [internal request](#internal-requests) (from a GitLab team member). **We cannot act on any customer-specific requests made through Slack.** If you want to request that we place additional attention on an **existing** ticket or internal request, please use the [Support Ticket Attention Request Form](https://gitlab-com.gitlab.io/support/toolbox/forms_processor/support_escalation/) ([handbook entry](https://about.gitlab.com/handbook/support/internal-support/support-escalations.html)).

+The following channels are where GitLab Support teams can be found on Slack.

+- [#support_gitlab-com](https://gitlab.slack.com/messages/C4XFU81LG/) - This channel is for engineers working on GitLab.com tickets.
+Notifications for CMOC-involved incidents are shared in this channel.
+- [#support_self-managed](https://gitlab.slack.com/messages/support_self-managed/) - This channel is for engineers working on Self-managed tickets.
+Notifications for Customer Emergencies are shared in this channel.
+- [#support_licensing-subscription](https://gitlab.slack.com/messages/support_licensing-subscription/) - This channel is for engineers working on license and subscription issues.
+- [#support_ticket-attention-requests](https://gitlab.slack.com/messages/CBVAE1L48/) - This channel is for Support Ticket Attention Requests. **NOTE:** Always use the [STAR form](/handbook/support/internal-support/support-ticket-attention-requests.html) to request assistance in this channel.